-In global form, a dynamical conservation law gives a balance equation relating the rate of change of an integral quantity over some given spatial domain and a net flux measured by an integral quantity over the domain boundary, holding for all solutions of a given PDE system.
+In global form, a dynamical conservation law gives a balance equation in which the rate of change of an integral quantity over some given spatial domain is equal to a net flux measured by an integral quantity over the domain boundary, holding for all solutions of a given PDE system.
 Global conservation laws, especially for volume domains, are often the fundamental equations that govern a physical process.
 These conservation laws provide a basic starting point in the formulation of mathematical models and equations in continuum physical systems, such as gas dynamics, fluid mechanics, continuum mechanics, electromagnetism, and magnetohydrodynamics.
 The global form of conservation laws on surface domains and curve domains have a similarly important role, but have been less well-studied in general (apart from some special applications in classical field theory \cite{AndTor1996}).

 All global dynamical conservation laws yield conserved integral quantities when suitable boundary conditions are posed for a PDE system.
 These integral quantities provide conserved norms and estimates which are central to the analysis of solutions such as existence and uniqueness, stability, and global behaviour.
 They also allow checking the accuracy of numerical solutions and numerical integration methods.